CSE232-MSU/CSE232/labs/lab01.md

 # Lab - Getting Started

 This lab is designed to get you acquainted with the class resources and recommended code editor.
-It's important that you complete this lab before your first in-class meeting.
-If you have any questions about this lab, please ask the instructors on Piazza.

 ## Class Resources